Arjun Singh (West Bengal politician)

-Arjun Singh (born 2 April 1962) is an Indian politician and a member of parliament in the 17th Lok Sabha from Barrackpore Lok Sabha constituency in West Bengal.
-He contested the 2019 Indian general election as a BJP candidate and won against TMC candidate Dinesh Trivedi.
+Arjun Singh (born 2 April 1962) is an Indian politician and currently serving as the Cabinet minister for Labour and Transport at the Government of West Bengal.
+He was a Member of Parliament in the 17th Lok Sabha from Barrackpore Lok Sabha constituency in West Bengal.

 Previously, Singh had also won Bhatpara assembly seat consecutive four times since 2001 as a Trinamool Congress candidate.
 He has also been appointed one of the twelve vice-presidents of the West Bengal Unit of BJP on 1 June 2020.

 On 22 May 2022, he rejoined Trinamool Congress.
 Singh again joined BJP, quitting TMC on 15 March 2024 before Lok Sabha election.

 Personal life

 Singh was born on 2 April 1962 in North 24 Parganas, Kolkata, West Bengal.
 His father, Satyanarayan Singh, was an active politician from INC and three term MLA from Bhatpara.

 Arjun completed his schooling from Chashma-I-Rahamat High School.
-He joined Rishi Bankim Chandra Colleges at Naihati for graduation.
+He joined Rishi Bankim Chandra College at Naihati for graduation.
 He stopped his studies due to active involvement in politics.
 He also worked as Mazdoor Worker for a year in Jute Mills during his early days.

 Political career

 Arjun Singh started his political journey by winning Bhatpara Municipality Election as councillor from Indian National Congress in 1995.

 He later joined Trinamool Congress and contested state assembly election in 2001 as a Trinamool Congress candidate.
 He defeated his nearest candidate Ramprasad Kundu of CPI(M) and moved for the first time to state assembly.
 He has served Bhatpara Assembly since 2001.

-Arjun Singh was also a candidate of Trinamool Congress from Barrackpore (Lok Sabha constituency) in the 2004 General Elections but he lost to Tarit Baran Topdar of the Communist Party of India (Marxist).
+Arjun Singh was also a candidate of Trinamool Congress from Barrackpore in the 2004 General Elections but he lost to Tarit Baran Topdar of the Communist Party of India (Marxist).

 He won his Bhatpara assembly seat consecutive four times since 2001 as Trinamool Congress candidate.
 Singh was the president of "Hindi wing" of Trinamool Congress.
 He was also the "State Incharge" of Uttar Pradesh, Bihar, Jharkhand, Punjab of Trinamool Congress, and also the chairman of Bhatpara municipality.

 In March 2019, Singh joined Bharatiya Janata Party (BJP) and contested the 2019 Lok Sabha election from Barrackpore Parliamentary seat as a BJP candidate and won.

 In May 2022, he raised the issue of closure of jute-mills in Barrackpore and after it he met Piyush Goyal, Textile Minister of India to solve the issue.
 According to him, the outcome of the meeting was not satisfactory as he expected.
 Following this he rejoined Trinamool Congress on 22 May.

-On 15 March 2024, Singh again joined BJP as Trinamool Congress did not give him a ticket to Lok Sabha election.
+On 15 March 2024, Singh again joined BJP as Trinamool Congress denied to give him a ticket to Lok Sabha election..

+On 4 May 2026 again Singh Won the Legislative Assembly Election from Noapara and also Grab the Six Assembly seats From AITC under Barrackpore Lok Sabha By giving his fighting and Organisational Support to respective BJP Assembly Candidates and became the cabinet minister in West Bengal Government.